skilld-labs/rng_date_scheduler/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+# Notice

+The module has not been thoroughly tested.
+Expect weird behaviour.

+The module currently only works with datetime fields (must have time, not date-only) despite claims made by user interface ('during' checkboxes).

+# Installation

+ 1. Enable module.
+ 2. Add date fields to your event entity type (examples: start date, end date)
+ 3. Edit the Event Type associated with your event entity type
+ 4. Go to 'Date scheduler' tab.
+ 5. Configure the form.

+# Debugging

+The module provides a user interface for each event explaining how dates on the event affect the ability to create new registrations.
+You can find this interface in the event settings:

+ 1. View your event entity.
+ 2. Go to 'Event' tab.
+ 3. Go to 'Dates' sub tab.

+The output of this page can be controlled by modifying the values of date fields on the event entity.